n4ogw/so2sdr/share/help/so2sdrhelp.md

 time (integration time) and looks for the largest open space between signals.
 This frequency can be set using the BEST_CQ macro (see CW macros in Reference).
-Settings controlling the CQ finder:
-    2. Frequency limits : the program searches for open frequencies on each band between these limits.
+When this macro is activated,  the program searches for open frequencies on each band between a low and high frequency limit.
+It will find the largest open "hole" between any two detected signals.
+It will also optionally avoid the frequencies of spotted stations ("CQ Finder use calls" setting in so2sdr-bandmap).

-     Note that the bandscope itself only covers 96 KHz and therefore may not cover the entire band in question.
-In this case, the limit will be change to reflect the frequency range actually
-     covered by the bandscope.
+     In practice, the BEST_CQ algorithm is not perfect because of several issues: weak signals may not be detected, and there may be other noise (like key clicks) that are not detected by the peak-detection algorithm.
+You may also want to avoid cqing in some otherwise empty frequencies (DX windows, calling frequencies, etc).
+However, the following procedure works very well:

+     1. Allow the bandmap to peak-detect for a period of time (at least the integration time length).
+"CQ Finder use calls" should be checked in the bandmap settings.

+     2. Activate BEST_CQ

+     3. If the frequency you get is good, keep it.
+If it is not good, simply put a "Dupe" mark on this frequency with the "-" key (or "=" key if this is the second radio).
+Keep repeating this sequence until you get a clear frequency.

 When  operating with the bandmap, you should enable "Grab keyboard" from the "Windows" menu, which will prevent the call and exchange entry lines from losing keyboard focus.